 Real estate websites compete fiercely for hyper-local search intent — buyers and renters search with precise location, price, and property-type filters.
 A real estate SEO audit identifies whether your pages are structured to capture this intent, whether your listing pages are indexable, and whether your local authority is strong enough to outrank the portals.

 Run through these checks systematically to identify the issues with the highest impact on your organic rankings.
+They are ordered roughly by how much ranking movement each one tends to produce for real estate sites.

 These are the issues we see most often when auditing real estate websites — many are easy to fix once identified.